bernd-wechner/confed/README.md

 - 'value'
 - "value"

-Well, say goodbye to all that, and avoid regular expressions for the best part and indulge in the [Python flavor](https://docs.python.org/3/howto/regex.html) if you must, using `reconf` instead.
+Well, say goodbye to all that, and avoid regular expressions for the best part and indulge in the [Python flavor](https://docs.python.org/3/howto/regex.html) if you must, using `confed` instead.

-`reconf` is a command line tool written in Python (and so can offer Pythonic regular expressions) that means to make it much easier.
+`confed` is a command line tool written in Python (and so can offer Pythonic regular expressions) that means to make it much easier.
 The very use case that justified writing it one afternoon was changing the [postgresql](https://www.postgresql.org/) data-directory:

 ```
-reconf -I /etc/postgresql/14/main/postgresql.conf data_directory /data/postgresql/14/main
+confed -I /etc/postgresql/14/main/postgresql.conf data_directory /data/postgresql/14/main
 ```

 and it's done.

-`reconf` will scan the input file (`/etc/postgresql/14/main/postgresql.conf` in this example), find all lines that appear to defined the specified setting (`data_directory` in this example) and add a definition that sets it to the specified value (`/data/postgresql/14/main` in  this example) just after any existing lines it found setting the value, comment out the existing definition and  respect the quoting convention it found when adding the new.
+`confed` will scan the input file (`/etc/postgresql/14/main/postgresql.conf` in this example), find all lines that appear to defined the specified setting (`data_directory` in this example) and add a definition that sets it to the specified value (`/data/postgresql/14/main` in  this example) just after any existing lines it found setting the value, comment out the existing definition and  respect the quoting convention it found when adding the new.

-## Installing reconf
+## Installing confed

 Simply:

 ```
-sudo pip install reconf
+sudo pip install confed
 ```

 if for any odd reason you lack pip, install that: https://pip.pypa.io/en/stable/installation/

 And if you lack Python, you're probably not configuring any popular distro of *nix, but it's easy to get: https://www.python.org/downloads/

-## Using reconf
+## Using confed

-The best help is provided by reconf itself:
+The best help is provided by confed itself:

 ```
-reconf --help
+confed --help
 ```

 or [RTFM](https://en.wiktionary.org/wiki/RTFM):

 ```
-man reconf
+man confed
 ```

 The basics to note are:

-`reconf` supports single line settings only.
+`confed` supports single line settings only.
 More complex grammars with multiple lines used to define a configuration setting are not (yet) supported.

 The four most important concepts are: